arabi44-cyber/password-generator/docs/usage.md

 You can customize the password generation process using various command-line options:

-    -l, --length
+- -l, --length

-    Description: Specify the length of the generated password.
+  - Description: Specify the length of the generated password.
-    Usage: -l <length>
+  - Usage: -l <length>
-    Example: -l 12 generates a password with 12 characters.
+  - Example: -l 12 generates a password with 12 characters.
-    -d, --digits
+  - -d, --digits

 Description: Include digits in the password.
 Usage: -d
 Example: -d ensures that digits are included in the generated password.
 -a, --alpha

 Description: Include alphabetic characters in the password.
 Usage: -a
 Example: -a ensures that alphabetic characters (both uppercase and lowercase) are included.
 -s, --special

 Description: Include special characters in the password.
 Usage: -s
-    Example: -s includes characters like @, #, $, etc.
+Example: -s includes characters like @, #, $, etc

 ### Examples